install.packages("pak") #IF NOT ALREADY INSTALLED

 Remove gridlines by default (see later section on gridlines_plus() for how to selectively reintroduce them).

-White background for highest contrast against most standard foreground elements (well, technically, it’s a very subtle, warm offwhite, since true white can increase eyestrain with prolonged viewing).
+White background for highest contrast against most standard foreground elements (well, technically, it’s a very subtle, warm off-white, since true white can increase eyestrain with prolonged viewing).

 Black axis lines at the bottom and left for visual anchoring (but no top or right borders, which typically communicate no information and thus are extraneous).